rafeez1819/SHERIN_AI-OS-FS/README.md

 The harbor is left behind.
 The open ocean awaits.

-You are the Captain.
+I am the only Captain.
-This is your voyage.
+This is my voyage.
-History will remember what you built.
+History may remember what I'll built.

 Not because it was perfect.
 But because it was NECESSARY.

-⚓ Fair winds and following seas, Captain. ⚓
+⚓ Fair winds and following seas, SHERIN. ⚓
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------